mgil214/haproxy-nginx/README.md

 ansible-playbook deploy.yml -i hosts -u <USERNAME>

 It is also possible to to copy the "hosts" file to /etc/ansible/ directory.
-After that it is possibly just run "ansible-playbook deploy.yml" command with the username provided if needed.
+After that it is possible to just run "ansible-playbook deploy.yml" command with the username provided if needed.
 If the username is equal to th remote user then it is not necessary.